What's the Frequency, Kenneth?: Critical reception

-Steve Baltin from Cash Box felt that "What's the Frequency, Kenneth?" is "a strong song, but it’s not as much a single as the introduction to the most eagerly anticipated record of the fall.
+Steve Baltin from Cash Box named "What's the Frequency, Kenneth?"
+Pick of the Week, saying it's "a strong song, but it’s not as much a single as the introduction to the most eagerly anticipated record of the fall.
 On that level, it’s a smashing success.
 The song literally explodes onto the airwaves with an updated version of classic guitar rock before the booming of the drums takes the song into Michael Stipe’s unique vocals.
 From there, the track weaves its way through various rock tempos without ever losing the momentum from its initial burst of energy."
 Chuck Campbell from Knoxville News Sentinel remarked that Buck's "powerful-but-not-grungy guitar" is the centerpiece on the "satisfying" first single.
+Dave Jennings from Melody Maker named it Single of the Week, adding, "It's a breezy, upbeat slice of whimsy that'll undoubtedly be filling rock club dancefloors for months to come; similar in mood and tempo to "Stand", and featuring a truly glorious psychedelic backwards guitar solo.
+It's R.E.M.'s back-to-basics record, reviving a few tricks from their early days — notably a great, grimy, garage-band guitar sound and half-buried vocals."

 Pan-European magazine Music & Media wrote, "Are they losing their religion?
 Radically breaking with the tradition of their last semi-acoustic CDs, R.E.M. give a first taste of the "heavy Monstersound" of the new one."
 Alan Jones of Music Week found that it is "the most straightforward rock song the group has done in years, a full-throttle aural assault and very intense.
 With bonus live tracks, this one will sell."
-Paul Evans from Rolling Stone declared it as "R.E.M.'s toughest single".
-Howard Hampton from Spin commented that it "lifts its catch phrase from the dadaist mugger who attacked Dan Rather a few years back.
+Keith Cameron from NME declared it as "a deceptively catchy fellow, loping atop a mellifluous Buckoid drone last spotted somewhere between "Document" and "Green", and grasping onto a Michael Stipe vocal that punctuates yearnsome heights with the hiccuping groans of an old man apparently unable to come to terms with '90s youth culture."
+Paul Evans from Rolling Stone called it "R.E.M.'s toughest single".
+Howard Hampton from Spin noted that it "lifts its catch phrase from the dadaist mugger who attacked Dan Rather a few years back.
 The song, wryly straddling the pop-irony curtain dividing Reservoir Dogs from stupid-pet MC David Letterman, revels in a nagging resonance that signifies nothing, but wants to say everything."